Frequently Asked Questions

 This image from a 2013 350.org protest in DC is indicative of how people like to know how many people were at the rally. ©Shadia Fayne Wood | Project Survival Media

-The most important reason is to help people unite.
-The 3 commitments go beyond nationality and political differences.
-They appeal not only to the politically conscious citizens, but also to the cynical, the apatheitc and the ones who are now simply distracted.
+The most important reason is to help people unite, by showing them what is already uniting them... the values they share.
+The 3 commitments go beyond nationality and political differences and can anchor humanity to something real and measurable.
+They appeal not only to the politically conscious citizens, but also to the cynical, the apatheitc and the ones who are currently simply distracted.

 Anybody who has taken some basic courses in economics understands the concept of demand and offer.
-The counts are not only allowing citizens to express: “We’re sick of our corrupted system”, the physical measuring them are not primarily a vote or a petition, but a true market demand to the two pillar of corruption, businesses and government.
+The counts are not only allowing citizens to express: “We’re so unhappy with our corrupted systems”, but are a real time market demand to the two pillar of corruption, businesses and government (inclusive political reps).
 This approach is a significant change from traditional protests because the message, the narrative is controlled by the 99%, regardless how the 1% reacts.

 Activists are conditioned to land to a weblink, an organization, a petition, an organized movement of intellectuals, who have built a new "entity."
 Organizations are basically entities of inside the Civil Society.
 They gather your grievances and lobby our authorities when their action (or inaction) creates conflicts.

 For the most part it all ends up in smoke.
 Organizations are infiltrated, fought against.
 When they become movements they get co-opted by the political process.
-PACs become Super-pacs and cater to the old duality that keeps you in the Status quo.
-That is not radical change.
+That is hard to lead to radical change.

-Occupy Wall Street, the Arab Spring, the Civil Rights Movement, are first of all about creating openings in a society that doesn't work.
+Occupy Wall Street, the Arab Spring, the Civil Rights Movement, are first of all about creating openings in a society that is controlled and ruled by power structures that keep things profitable for a few and damaging for the most.
 People start organizing in new ways if they are allowed the space to cooperate and there is consensus.
 Currently, the 99% doesn't have consensus, unity, cohesion.
-Occupy has been dissolved and has moved to online venues.
+Occupy has been dissolved and has moved to online platforms.
 A reliable source has said to us: "There is no centralized authority or secretariat of Occupy and no one is authorized to speak in its name.
 It's highly fragmented, disorganized."

 Whether you wish to see long lasting political change, climate actions and solutions, access to universal healthcare or education, change is not "just political" and repeace doesn't even have to be specifically political to impact deep social transformation.
 Rather the contrary.
 It's by making you realize that it's the cohesion and solidarity among the millions of existing organizations that will re-align our values and define our shared purpose, that will manifest the invisible power you desperately seek.
 It's exactly by not being framed as an organization but as the idea that binds activists, that you have a better chance at reclaiming power.